-The tradition of the Christmas tree dates back several centuries, and different sources relate its origins.
+The tradition of the Christmas tree dates back several centuries.

-At the beginning of the 20sth century, these were replaced by electric light bulbs.
+At the beginning of the 20th century, however these were replaced by electric bulbs.
 Other variations, such as outdoor Christmas trees and artificial trees, appeared at around the same time.
 (According to Wikipédia.fr)